Upeshitha/Retail-Manager/README.md

 # Retail-Manager
-This is the c# application.
+This is the c# application